 What does 'cruelty-free' mean?

-What does it mean when products are labelled 'vegetarian' or 'vegan'?
+What does it mean when products are labelled 'vegan'?

-Are vegetarian and vegan personal care products only for people who follow vegetarian and vegan diets?
+Are vegan personal care products only for people who follow vegan diets?

 Aren't animal ingredients a good way to 'use up' all parts of an animal and avoid waste?